DLR-RY/ECI4FOAM/README.md

-# ECFOAM
+# ECI4FOAM

-Coupling between FMUs and OpenFOAM
+External Coupling Interface 4 FOAM ECI4FOAM provides an interface for coupling external tools and software to OpenFOAM

 # Documentation